Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Rare AEB

-A car with a rear cross-traffic alert installed also often has a rear AEB system.
+A car with a rear cross-traffic alert also installed often has a rear AEB system.
 If an object is detected, the system automatically applies the brakes to prevent the driver from backing into it.

 Led Headlights

 Having quality headlights is an important way to prevent a car accident at night.
 Unlike traditional halogen bulbs, light-emitting diode (LED) headlights last much longer, with some lasting over 20 years.
-An LED light does more than light up the street in front of you so you can see.
+An LED light does more than light up the street in front of you so you to see.
 They directly convert 80% of their energy to light.
 LED headlights only waste twenty percent of their energy.
-Compared to halogen bulbs, which only convert around 20% and wastes 80%, LED headlights put less strain on your car’s battery.
+Compared to halogen bulbs, which only convert around 20% and waste 80%, LED headlights put less strain on your carโ€™s battery.

 LED headlights also generally produce better-quality light.
 They illuminate the road without blinding other drivers.
-An LED headlight also draws less energy from the car and produces a much brighter light, which improves fuel efficiency.
+An LED headlight also draws less energy from the car and makes a much brighter light, which improves fuel efficiency.

 Autonomous Cruise Control

 For a long time, vehicles have been equipped with cruise control, which makes long-distance drives a lot more bearable.
-Autonomous Cruise Control is a more advanced version of cruise control technology.
+Autonomous cruise control is a more advanced version of cruise control technology.
 It automatically adjusts the speed of your car to help maintain a safe distance from other vehicles in front.
 That way, you can enjoy the benefits of cruise control without constantly slamming on the brakes and resetting it due to slow traffic or sudden stops.

 Voice Control Bluetooth

-Voice control also allows you to interact with your car’s features.
+Voice control also allows you to interact with your carโ€™s features.
 Using voice commands, you can get directions, change songs, adjust the temperature, and perform other functions without taking your hands off the wheel and your eyes off the road.

 Anti Reckless Teen Driving Tech

 Even if you manage to prevent teenagers from using their phones while behind the wheel, they might still be tempted to engage in aggressive driving when prompted to do so by their peers.
-Some younger drivers even speed to reach their destinations faster or engage in other risky behaviors for fun.
+Some younger drivers speed to reach their destinations faster or engage in other risky behaviors for fun.

 Interlock Devices